quii/learn-go-with-tests/json.md

 }
 ```

-The test should pass
+The test should pass.

 ## Refactor

-Add a helper for assertContentType.
+Add a helper for `assertContentType`.

 ```go
 const jsonContentType = "application/json"